HWST 282L - Ho‘Okele II: Hawaiian Navigation, Weather, Canoe Design And Sail Lab

 - Demonstrate knowledge of appropriate cultural protocol and values associated with sailing Hawaiian and Polynesian voyaging canoes.

-- Identify dangers associated with sailing canoes and practice procedures and the use of equipment to safeguard against harm and injury at sea.
+- Identify and explain the dangers associated with sailing can and practice procedures and the use of equipment to safeguard against harm and injury at sea.

 - Demonstrate knowledge of the parts of the canoe and canoe rigging.